jocerfranquiz/make-py/README.md

 ## Automate the creation of Python projects

-[2022-04-14] I wanted to create a python project, but didn't find what I want.
-It's really weird that we need to take so much time preparing a project, rather than coding.

 A really simple tool for **automation** of the creation of Python 🐍 projects.
 The project has this five requirements:

 1. 100% Open Source